farmergreg/adif/README.md

 - Leverages stdlib I/O operations with potential SSE/SIMD acceleration depending upon your CPU architecture
 - Smart buffer pre-allocation based on discovered record sizes
-- String interning for field names to reduce memory allocation and improve comparison speed
 - Optimized ASCII case conversion using bitwise operations
 - Custom base-10 integer parsing for ADIF field lengths

 ### Memory Management

+- Minimal temporary allocations during field parsing
-- String interning for common ADI field keys to reduce allocations
+- String interning for common ADI field names to reduce string allocations
 - Constant memory overhead during streaming operations
-- Minimal temporary allocations during field parsing
-- Linear memory scaling based on record size (not file size)
 - Dynamic buffer allocation based on learned field counts

 ## Performance Considerations

-Alternative implementations were explored:
+Alternative implementations explored:

-1. Full-memory reading approach:
+1. Non-Streaming / Read ADI File into Memory:
    - 20% performance improvement over current streaming implementation
    - Rejected to maintain streaming capability for large files

-2. Field list-based approach:
+2. Field list instead of map:
+   - L1/2/3 cache-friendly design
+   - O(n) lookup time instead of map O(1) lookup time.
+   - For small values of n where n is less than ~40, this is faster than the map based implementation.
-   - 15% faster parsing than current map-based implementation
+   - 15% faster parsing than current map-based implementation on test files.
-   - 30% faster writing performance
+   - 30% faster writing performance (it is much faster to iterate over a list than a map)
-   - More cache-friendly design
    - Rejected in favor of better API ergonomics
+   - Still considering switching to this implementation because it is common to see ADI records with less than 40 fields.
+   - Downside is that above ~50 fields, the O(n) map lookup is faster than the O(n) list lookup.

 Future optimization opportunities include direct SIMD implementation for parsing operations.